The ISU Women's Club History

 Regular meeting times were changed to evenings.
 The first small interest group was the sewing group--the first of many interest groups to organize.
 Later, a Bridge group was formed and still meets on a regular basis.
 The last 35 to 40 years have seen the Club evolve into a fairly structured organization that continues to promote friendship among its members from the University as well as expand its role to raise funds for scholarships.
 In the late 1980's, the name of the Club was changed to the ISU Women's Club, thus better representing the makeup of the membership: faculty and staff women, wives/partners of faculty and staff, women retirees and alumni.

 In 1998, a governing board was formed to meet the needs of the increasing size of the Club, the commitment to scholarships, and the new scholarship endowment fund.
-From a small group whose primary function was to promote friendship, the Club has grown and thrived for over 95 years.
+From a small group whose primary function was to promote friendship, the Club has grown and thrived and in 2023 we will celebrate 100 years.
 The strong bonds of friendship and commitment to the endowment fund have been the guiding force keeping the Club strong and ready to continue its traditions.